DarwinAwardWinner/transfercoder/README.md

 * Assume that I want to transcode *everything* into a single format, even though the device supports multiple formats.
-* Incorrect handling of tags
+* Incorrect handling of tags (title, artist, etc.) during transcoding
 * Require a large media player

 So I wrote my own script to do it.
 You specify your music directory